Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/generation.md

 You can use specific G-Eval metrics to use `metrics` parameter.

-Here is an example yaml file that uses **G-Eval consistency** metric.
+Here is an example YAML file that uses **G-Eval consistency** metric.

 ```yaml
 - metric_name: g_eval